rajashtani/InsightForge/README.md

 - **What’s Inside:** Comprehensive guides on tech innovations, business frameworks, and their intersections.
 - **Goal:** Equip you with knowledge to understand, adapt, and thrive.
 - **Open Source Vibes:** Licensed under [e.g., MIT/CC BY-SA]—use, share, or add your own voice!

+**How to Use This Repository**

+- Browse individual write-ups in the /docs folder.
+- Each write-up clearly indicates its focus: Technology, Business, or Both.